Trade directory · Grand Rapids metro · Michigan

 Licensing Requirements

 Michigan requires Mechanical Contractor License through LARA.
-Must pass PSI examination covering Michigan Mechanical Code.
-Journeyman level requires 4 years experience or apprenticeship completion.
-Master level requires additional 2 years and separate exam.
-Renewal every 3 years with 21 hours continuing education.
+Must pass PSI examination covering mechanical codes, safety, and business law.
+Requires 4 years experience or equivalent education.
+License renewal every 3 years with 21 hours continuing education.
+Individual technicians need EPA certification for refrigerant handling.

 §2